The Ice Warden | Chapter 1

 Vik jumped from his chair.
 “I’ll get you the water,” he offered in a low voice, and Yuri reciprocated with a nod that made the boy’s eyes light up.

 Lara was already preparing the provisions.
-“And why it has to be you to escort those fancy people?”
+“And why does it have to be you to escort those fancy people?”

 “Because no one else would want to bother doing it.”